jmoenig/Snap/DEVLOG.md

 * removed SciSnap library from pwa cache (again)
 * added SciSnap library to pwa cache (again), except for the costume js file
 * new "Continuations" library
+* updated "iteration / composition" library with new continuation blocks

 ### 2024-09-09
 * updated from master branch